Vision AI: Visual Anomaly Detection

 1. Real-time unsupervised anomaly detection with error-free visual inputs

 Manufacturing plants involve specialized equipment for producing goods, which drastically reduces the chances of any regular error occurrence.
-Since production workflows are automated and machine-run, stakeholders don’t have visibility on what all can go wrong and when it can go wrong.
+Since automated machines run production workflows, stakeholders can’t see what might go wrong or when it might happen.

 Vision AI Unsupervised Mode